 This old wives’ tale states that if you were born in the year of the Monkey, Snake, Rooster, or Ox, all you have to do is carry a bucket full of salt water to your front door, dump it out and repeat.

-While there is logic to dumping saltwater absorbs anything you don’t want, saying something three times is a Taoist ritual that involves summoning deities with words to acquire their aid or support in an effort.
+While there is logic to dumping saltwater absorbs anything you don’t want, saying something three times is a Taoist ritual involving summoning deities with words to acquire their aid or support.

 It doesn’t matter if you’re not Chinese; what’s important is that you be aware of what you’re doing before making any claims about it.